joedetDS/bsc_ape_tracker/README.md

 ```

 ## Deployment 🚀
-This bot can be deployed on platforms like Heroku, Render, or a VPS.
+This bot can be deployed on platforms like Heroku, Railyway, Render, or a VPS.

 For Heroku, create a `Procfile`:
 ```sh